 - 1. A cell placed in solution swells up.
 The solution is

+- (a) hypertonic.

-- (a) hypertonic. (b) isotonic.
+- (b) isotonic.

+- (c) hypotonic.

-- (c) hypotonic. (d) both (a) and (b).
+- (d) both (a) and (b).

-- Ans. (c) hypotonic
+Ans. (c) hypotonic

 - 2. Organelle without a cell membrane is

+- (a) ribosome.

-- (a) ribosome. (b) nucleus.
+- (b) nucleus.

-- (c) mitochondria. (d) chloroplast.
+- (c) mitochondria.

-- Ans. (a) ribosome

-- 3. Colourless plastids are known as

-- (a) leucoplasts. (b) chromoplasts.

-- (c) chloroplasts. (d) none of the above.
+- (d) chloroplast.

-- Ans. (a) leucoplasts
+Ans. (a) ribosome

+Select the incorrect option from the following based on this given diagram.

+- (a) Cell types A and C need the same amount of energy to function. - (b) Cell type B needs less energy than C. - (c) Cell type E shows maximum energy requirement. - (d) Cell type D shows minimum energy requirement.

+Ans. (b) Cell type B needs less energy than C.

 - 4. The colourless dense sap present inside the nuclear membrane is called

+- (a) cytoplasm.

-- (a) cytoplasm. (b) stroma.
+- (b) stroma.

+- (c) matrix.

-- (c) matrix. (d) nucleoplasm.
+- (d) nucleoplasm.

-- Ans. (d) nucleoplasm
+Ans. (d) nucleoplasm

 - 5. The function of mitotic cell division is

 - (a) formation of male gamete.

 - (b) formation of two daughter cells.

 - (c) formation of female gamete.

 - (d) All of the above.

-- Ans. (b) formation of two daughter cells.
+Ans. (b) formation of two daughter cells.

 - 6. Cell wall of which one of these is not made up of cellulose?

-- (a) Mango tree (b) Fungi
+- (a) Mango tree

+- (b) Fungi

+- (c) Lotus

-- (c) Lotus (d) Cactus
+- (d) Cactus

-- Ans. (b) Fungi
+Ans. (b) Fungi

 - 7. The food engulfed as food vacuole by Amoeba is digested with the help of enzymes in the

 - (a) ribosomes.

 - (b) contractile vacuole.

 - (c) lysosomes.

 - (d) rough endoplasmic reticulum.

-- Ans. (c) lysosomes
+Ans. (c) lysosomes

 - 8. An eukaryotic nucleus has a

 - (a) porous and single membrane.

 - (b) non-porous and single membrane.

 - (c) porous and double membrane.

 - (d) non-porous and double membrane.

-- Ans. (c) porous and double membrane
+Ans. (c) porous and double membrane

 - 9. The membrane of Golgi apparatus has connections with those of

 - (a) nuclear membrane.

 - (b) endoplasmic reticulum.

 - (c) cell membrane.

 - (d) mitochondria.

-- Ans. (b) endoplasmic reticulum.
+Ans. (b) endoplasmic reticulum.

-- 10. The fluid in the vacuole of a plant cell is called

-- (a) cell sap. (b) cytoplasm.

-- (c) protoplasm. (d) tonoplasm.

-- Ans. (a) cell sap.

-Value-based Questions -- (Optional) (Page 27)
+10. The given graph shows rate of osmosis with concentration of sugar solution in an experiment.
+Select the most suitable option out of the following.

+- (a) Rate of osmosis decreases as the concentration of the solute is increased. - (b) Rate of osmosis decreases as the concentration is increased till a certain limit and remains constant after that. - (c) Rate of osmosis increases as the concentration of the solute is increased. - (d) Rate of osmosis increases as the concentration is increased till a certain limit and remains constant after that

+Ans. (d) Rate of osmosis increases as the concentration is increased till a certain limit and remains constant after that experiment, potato cubes of 2 cm3 were to be placed in two containers, one containing water and other containing concentrated sugar solution and effect was to be seen after 24 hours.
+However, Sunil disturbed the experimental set-up of Mohit and replaced the water with concentrated sugar solution.

+--- Life Skills ---- (Page 30)

 Mohit and Sunil are classmates who usually stand first and second, respectively in their class examinations.
 They are friends too.
 However, Sunil wants to do better than Mohit and stand first in the exams.
 Once in the practical examination, the teacher gave them an experiment.
-In the experiment, potato cubes of 2 cm3 were to be placed in two containers, one containing water and other containing concentrated sugar solution and effect was to be seen after 24 hours.
-However, Sunil disturbed the experimental set-up of Mohit and replaced the water with concentrated sugar solution.
+In the